Student Rights and ResponsibilitiesBack To Top

 - The Dean shall review the complaint and respond in writing to the student within five (5) class days after receiving the student's written statement.

-- If the results of the Dean's review are unsatisfactory to the student, the student may appeal to the Vice President for Learning and Student Development within five (5) class days of receiving the written response of the dean.
+- If the results of the Dean's review are unsatisfactory to the student, the student may appeal to the Vice President for Academic Affairs within five (5) class days of receiving the written response of the dean.
 The student may request a meeting with the Vice President.

-- The Vice President for Learning and Student Development shall issue a written response to the student within five (5) class days of receipt of the student's appeal.
+- The Vice President for Academic Affairs shall issue a written response to the student within five (5) class days of receipt of the student's appeal.

-- The decision of the Vice President for Learning and Student Development shall be considered final with regard to student academic complaints.
+- The decision of the Vice President for Academic Affairs shall be considered final with regard to student academic complaints.

 Student Non-Academic Complaints

-The Vice President for Learning and Student Development shall be responsible for responding to complaints from students on non-academic (non classroom and grading) issues which would fall outside of the Student Code of Conduct (section VI following).
+The Associate Vice President for Student Services shall be responsible for responding to complaints from students on non-academic (non classroom and grading) issues which would fall outside of the Student Code of Conduct (section VI following).
 The student is expected to initiate her/his complaint with the staff member immediately responsible for the area in which the problem occurred, in an effort to resolve the issue in an informal manner.
-If the issue is not resolved in an informal manner, the student may appeal the matter to the Vice President for Learning and Student Development.
-The decision of the Vice President for Learning and Student Development with regard to student non-academic complaints shall be considered final.
+If the issue is not resolved in an informal manner, the student may appeal the matter to the Associate Vice President for Student Services.
+If the results of the Associate Vice President's review are unsatisfactory to the student, the student may appeal to the Vice President for Academic Affairs within (5) class days of receiving the written response of the Associate Vice President.
+The student may request a meeting with the Vice President.
+The decision of the Vice President for Academic Affairs with regard to student non-academic complaints shall be considered final.

 These issues include, but are not limited to: